ml6team/fondant/README.md

 Anxious to get started?
 Here's is a [step by step guide](https://fondant.readthedocs.io/en/latest/getting_started) to get your first pipeline up and running.

+## 🪄 Example pipelines

+We have created several ready-made example pipelines for you to use as a starting point in exploring Fondant.

+- [ControlNet Interior Design Pipeline](https://github.com/ml6team/fondant-usecase-controlnet): pipeline for data collection and processing for ControlNet model fine-tuning
+- [RAG ingestion pipeline](https://github.com/ml6team/fondant-usecase-RAG): pipeline that embeds and ingests text data into a vector database
+- [Datacomp](https://github.com/ml6team/fondant-usecase-datacomp): pipeline to create an image-text dataset for CLIP model training
+- [Filter creative common license images](https://github.com/ml6team/fondant-usecase-filter-creative-commons): pipeline to filter and download creative common license images

 ## 🧩 Reusable components

 Fondant comes with a library of reusable components, which can jumpstart your pipeline.